kimlimjustin/xplorer/docs/docs/guides/operation.md

 ## Delete files

-You can cut files by right-clicking it and click the `Delete` option or select the file then press `Del` as a shortcut.
+You can delete files by right-clicking it and click the `Delete` option or select the file then press `Del` as a shortcut.

 ### Trashed files